ebp-nor/workshop-2024/day2_genome_annotation/README.md

 # Genome annotation and comparative genomics, part 1

-This repository contains the course materials for the workshop Genome annotation and comparative genomics, part 1 created for the Oslo Bioinformatics Workshop Week 2023 and taught by people in the EBP-Nor project.
-The course is run on infrastructure provided by the University of Oslo.
+This repository contains the course materials for the EBP-Nor Genome annotation and comparative genomics Workshop that was given in connection with the [Norwegian Biodiversity Genomics & Conference](https://www.ebpnor.org/english/conference/).
+The course is run on infrastructure provdided by [Sigma2](https://www.sigma2.no/).

+You can grab the slides [here](Slides_for_Workshop_February_2023.pdf).

+To set up password, go here: [https://www.metacenter.no/user/reset/](https://www.metacenter.no/user/reset/).

-Part 2 of the workshop builds further on this and can be found [here](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part2).
+Part 2 of the workshop builds further on this and can be found [here](https://github.com/ebp-nor/workshop-2024/tree/main/day3_comparative_genomics).

-This workshop is sponsored by EBP-Nor in addition to the sponsors for the Oslo Bioinformatics Workshop Week 2023 itself.
+This workshop is sponsored by EBP-Nor and Norbis.

 <img src="EBP_Nor-orig.png" alt="EBP_Nor logo" width="300"/>